valkey-io/valkey-rfc/JSON.md

 [RFC7159](http://www.ietf.org/rfc/rfc7159.txt) and [ECMA-404](http://www.ecma-international.org/publications/standards/Ecma-404.htm)
 JSON data interchange standard is supported.
 UTF-8 Unicode in JSON text is supported.

+### Root JSON Value

+In earlier RFC 4627, only objects or arrays were allowed as root values of JSON.
+Since [RFC 7159](http://www.ietf.org/rfc/rfc7159.txt), the root value of a JSON document can be of any type, scalar type (String, Number, Boolean, Null) or container type (Array, Object).
+ValkeyJSON is compliant with [RFC 7159](http://www.ietf.org/rfc/rfc7159.txt).

 ### JSON Command API